CodingCellist/learning_gem5/part1/simple_config.rst

     mkdir configs/tutorial
     touch configs/tutorial/simple.py

-This is just a normal python file that will be executed by the embedded python in the gem5 executable.
+This is just a normal Python file that will be executed by the embedded Python in the gem5 executable.
-Therefore, you can use any features and libraries available in python.
+Therefore, you can use any features and libraries available in Python.

 The first thing we'll do in this file is import the m5 library and all SimObjects that we've compiled.